KylerSpradling/markdown-portfolio/_includes/04-lists.md

 # Here is a list of my favorite things:
-- Walks on beach
+- Learninng C#
-- Food
+- Learning SQL
 - Learning Git & GitHub